DafetiteOgaga/quiz_generator/README.md

 # Quiz Generator

+### Usage

+This program is most suitable for academic setting where the intention is to reduce cheating.
+Instead encourage and maximize hardwork of the students.
+It auto generates questions and corresponding answers, scrambles them into different types, scrambles the choices for each questions and creates the result in separate files of "Questions" and "Answers" per types.

 ### Installation

 #### **1. Clone the repository**
 #### **2. cd into the repository**
 #### **3. while you are inside the repository, run `./quiz_generator.py` to run the program.
 Follow the prompts to generate any number of question types and any amount of question per file**

-### Usage

-This program is most suitable for academic setting where the intention is to reduce cheating.
-Instead encourage and maximize hardwork of the students.

 ![image1](.folder_QA.JPG)